Skip to content

 Protected Configs

 db teardown is blocked on protected configs.
-Use --force to override (be careful!).
+Use --force to override.

 db transfer

 Transfer data between database configurations, or export/import .dt files.
-Three mutually exclusive modes: database-to-database, export, and import.
+Three mutually exclusive modes.

 bash